FelipeBarretoB/ecommerce-kubernetes-manifest/README.md

 - Update image tags as needed for your environment.
 - Adjust resource requests/limits based on your cluster capacity.
-- Some services expose NodePorts for external access (e.g., frontend, api-gateway, zipkin, service-discovery).
+- Some services expose NodePorts for external access (e.g., frontend, api-gateway, zipkin, service-discovery, jenkins, sonar).